NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Hellinger Distance
 ........................

-The `Hellinger Distance`_, is a distance metric used to quantify the similarity between two distributions.
+The Hellinger Distance, is a distance metric used to quantify the similarity between two distributions.
 It measures the overlap between the probabilities assigned to the same event by both reference and analysis.
 It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which analysis assigns some positive probability and vice versa.
 The formula is given by: